Town of Clinton in Dutchess County

 With its large woodland tracts and rural farm fields, Clinton is an ideal destination for pollinators.
 Their favorite summer milkweed and autumn goldenrod thrive naturally in the meadows and along the roadsides, while vital trees, such as oaks, are plentiful in the woods.
 Citizens can contribute by identifying and conserving valuable plants already growing on their property, and by allowing meadows to grow.
 For gardeners, pollinator-attracting gardens of any size—even a small border or planter filled with flowers—have an important place on the pollinator pathway.

-The Town of Clinton is supporting the effort with the addition of new pollinator gardens at Fran Mark Park, and plans are in the works to create a meadow on a hillside near the entrance to the park.
 The Omega Institute has pledged its participation in the pathway.
-Residents are welcome to join in.
+Residents are encouraged to add their properties to the map below.
 Everyone’s efforts can make a huge difference to our pollinator population and add to the pleasure we find in living here.